 The church has a single rectangular room.
 The façade is simple and has a beautiful portal with a stone arch surmounted by a circular opening.
 The interior was renovated in modern times and has plastered walls and vaulted ceilings.
 The church houses a bell from 1299 and a painting of the seventeenth century with the Madonna del Rosario.

-A few of the houses in Castello Monteriggioni were once owned by local nobles, gentry, and wealthy merchants facing into the piazza; some are in the Renaissance style.
+A few of the houses in Castello Monteriggioni were once owned by local nobles, gentry, and wealthy merchants.
+Some face into the piazza, and some are in the Renaissance style.
 They are fronted by the other houses and small businesses of the town.

 Off the main piazza, smaller streets give way to the public garden.
 These gardens provided vital food during battles and sieges when enemies attacked or gathered around the walls.
 Its military function ceased in the mid-sixteenth century, when the entire Sienese State, of which the village was part, was annexed to the Florentine one.